 The Volunteer Park Trust has hired Owen Richards Architects (ORA) & Walker/Macy Landscape Architects to prepare the concept design.
 We will be holding a public meeting to present the preliminary design this summer.
 Attend a meeting, send us an email, come to upcoming Trust events and talk with volunteers working on the project.
 We want to hear your thoughts.

-TBD, April 2017, Public Meeting to present the final schematic design for the Amphitheater.
+Thursday, April 6, 2017, 5-7PM.
+Public Meeting to present the final schematic design for the Amphitheater. — COMPLETED

 Thursday, December 8, 2016 6-8PM at our Holiday in the Park event. — COMPLETED